Turkey's leader opposes letting Finland, Sweden join NATO

 The Turkish leader explained his opposition by citing Sweden and other Scandinavian countries’ alleged support for Kurdish militants and others whom Turkey considers to be terrorists.

 He said he also did not want to repeat Turkey’s past “mistake” from when it agreed to readmit Greece into NATO’s military wing in 1980.
-He claimed the action had allowed Greece “to take an attitude against Turkey by taking NATO behind it.”
+He claimed the action had allowed Greece “to take an attitude against Turkey” with NATO’s backing.

-Erdogan did not say outright that he would block any accession attempt the two Nordic nations might make, but NATO takes all its decisions by consensus, meaning that each of the 30 member countries has a potential veto over who can join.
+Erdogan did not say outright that he would block any accession attempts by the two Nordic nations.
+However, NATO makes all its decisions by consensus, meaning that each of the 30 member countries has a potential veto over who can join.

+Russia’s aggression in Ukraine prompted Finland and Sweden to reconsider their traditions of military nonalignment.
+Public opinion in the two countries quickly started to shift toward favoring NATO membership after Russia invaded Ukraine on Feb.
+24.

+Should the two countries proceed on that path, it would represent a blow to Russia since President Vladimir Putin cited NATO’s expansion near Russian territory as one of his justifications for invading Ukraine.

-The accession procedure could be done in “a couple of weeks,” several NATO officials have said, although it could take around 6 months for member countries to ratify the accession protocol.
+The accession procedure could be done in “a couple of weeks,” several NATO officials have said, although it could take around six months for member countries to ratify the accession protocol.

-The Swedish government’s security policy analysis, which will be used as a basis for Prime Minister Magdalena Andersson’s Cabinet to decide whether to seek membership in the Western military alliance, was presented to Swedish lawmakers Friday.
+The Swedish government’s security policy analysis, which will be used as a basis for Andersson’s Cabinet to decide whether to seek membership in the Western military alliance, was presented to Swedish lawmakers Friday.

-Sweden’s governing Social Democratic Party, led by Andersson, is expected to reveal its decision on Sunday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.